I’m not talking about music.

-Aside from the fun the project is bringing to hundreds of children, it is also a wonderful way to foster a sense of community through the social media groups.
+Aside from the fun, the project is bringing to hundreds of children, it is also a wonderful way to foster a sense of community through social media groups.

 The benefits don’t stop there.
 An ABC article tells a beautiful story of the joy a painted rock discovery brought to a homeless man.

 It is doing a wonderful job of promoting creativity, not only with the children, but also with the carers who are joining in the fun and flexing their artistic muscles.